Hatimpur fort (a 17th century fort built by a Niazi Pashtun)

 The earliest work which provides the details about origin of Niazis is Makhzani-i-Afghani (1610 AD), written by Naimatullah under the patronage of Khan Jahan Lodi, an Afghan noble of Mughal emperor Jahangir.
 Makhzan-i-Afghani gives the genealogy of Niazi tribe as follow: “To Lodi, God Almighty gave three sons, Niazi, Siani, and Dotani.Niazi had three sons, … Read more

-Shaikh Michan Niazi مچن نيکه | Michan Khel tribe
+Shaikh Michan Baba (Niazi) مچن نيکه | Michan Khel tribe

 Ziarat of Mechan Nika (مچن نيکه) , Wana, South Waziristan.
 Shaikh Michan Niazi was a medieval Pashtun saint .
 His real name was Muhsin and he is generally said to have been 6th in descent from Khako, son of Niazi.
-He was given the title of Michan (meaning handmill in Pashto) when one day, while … Read more
+He was given the title of Michan (meaning handmill in Pashto) when one day, … Read more

 Niazi chiefs in the service of Mughals